Kobuk Valley National Park

 4. Are there guided tours available in Kobuk Valley National Park?

 The park doesn’t offer marked trails or guided tours.
-Visitors are encouraged to explore the backcountry with their own equipment, promoting a more immersive and adventurous experience.
+Visitors are encouraged to explore the backcountry with their equipment, promoting a more immersive and adventurous experience.

 5. What’s the best time to visit the park?